aspose-html-cloud/aspose-html-cloud-docs/content/html/storage-api/working-with-files-in-the-storage/file-sdk-methods/_index.md

                                         IProgress<object> progressCallback = null)
 ```

-Starts asynchronous upload of a file by its local file system path to the specified storage.
+Starts an asynchronous upload of a file by its local file system path to the specified storage.

 ### **UploadData**